Dir. Pearry Reginald Teo (2009)

 I saw Necromentia on a list that someone had written of newer disturbing movies, and I was interested from the preview that I watched.
 I added it immediately to my Netflix queue and was sad that, upon watching it, I was once again reminded that almost any movie can have a very interesting 30-second cut made from it.
 Honestly, that's pretty much all this movie was.
 Close to 2 minutes of entertainment, an hour and 15 minutes of nonsensical filler.
 I was really not impressed by this movie, but I felt I should give it a full review anyway.
 So here goes.

 Travis has learned that by tattooing a Ouija board into someone's back, he can open the gates of hell, so with the guidance from his biker-looking pal, he enlists Hagen in this service.
 They drug him under the pretenses of being able to reclaim his love from the underworld, and tattoo a large Ouija board on his back.
-They are then able to move to Hell, and meet a freaky looking dude in a gas mask, and another that looks like something from Resident Evil.
+They are then able to move to Hell and meet a disturbing looking dude in a gas mask and another that looks like something from Resident Evil.

 At this point in the review, its really hard to develop too much more page space to plot, because, to be honest, there wasn't a whole lot more to discuss.
 There were a lot of jump cuts back and forth in time, and it was very amateurishly acted and directed.
 The writing wasn't great, and it seemed like a fairly good idea that was pretty poorly executed.
 Look, I've got nothing against amateur and independent filmmakers.
 I think its great for the industry and the genre.
 It's truly where we're going to be getting the Peter Jacksons, the Wes Cravens, the John Carpenters of the future.
 I just don't think that Pearry Reginald Teo, the director of this steaming pile of Clive Barker ripoff, has any of those accolades or comparisons in his future.

 One of the quotes on the movie poster for this was something to the effect of "a mixture of Hellraiser and Saw, but better than both!" or some such nonsense.
 Sorry, that's not correct.
 That must've been a paid review.
 This movie was crap.
 It meandered through its story like a lost little kid, leaving some decent monster effects in its wake of shit.
 The sad thing is, it comes SO close in some respects.
 It's got a decent plot, but poorly executed.
 It's got some great and fairly scary creature effects, but wasted them on limited screen time and nonsensical explanations.
 The premise is interesting, but doesn't hold your interest.
 It all adds up to a movie that snatches defeat from the jaws of victory, paying much less attention to the parts that work than those that don't.